petasis/tkdnd/README.md

 # TkDND
-TkDND is an extension that adds native drag & drop capabilities to the [Tk](http://www.tcl.tk/) toolkit.
+TkDND is an extension that adds native drag & drop capabilities to the [Tk](https://www.tcl-lang.org/) toolkit.

-It can be used with any Tk version equal or greater to **8.4** and currently only the UNIX (X-Windows), Microsoft Windows (XP, Vista, 7, 8, 8.1, 10, 11) and OS X (10.5+) operating systems are supported (under OS X Tk version **8.5** is required).
+It can be used with any Tk version equal or greater to **8.4** and currently only the UNIX (X-Windows), Microsoft Windows (XP, Vista, 7, 8, 8.1, 10, 11) and macOS (10.5+) operating systems are supported (under macOS Tk version **8.5** is required).

 ## Current Travis/AppVeyor CI build status for TkDND: